glenl/mudev/docs/db-howto.rst

 in updating.
 Here is the outline of how an update works,

  - Read the timestamp in an ``UpdateMarker``
- - Use the github-api, query a one-line log from the github repository of changes since this timestamp
+ - Using the `github-api <https://developer.github.com/v3/>`_, query a one-line log from the github repository of changes since this timestamp
  - Parse each line to find new and changed assets.
  - For each changed asset, update its corresponding row in the ``AssetMap`` and zero out its ``Piece`` reference.